patrickbrown-io/Book-Search-Engine/README.md

 ## Features

-- Enter deposits and expenses!
-- Online/offline functionality
+- Has an Apollo Server that uses GraphQL queries and mutations to fetch and modify data as middleware.

+- Include schema settings for resolvers and typeDefs as outlined.

+- Authentication middleware works in the context of a GraphQL API.

-- Progressive Web Application
+- Application can communicate with the Apollo Server.

+- Deployed to Heroku.

 ## How to Contribute